19 Must-Have Tools To Begin Your CRO Journey

 When it comes to conducting research, multiple CRO tools exist that help map both quantitative and qualitative data.
 Quantitative data tools, such as web analytics, offer insights into what’s happening on your site.
 Qualitative tools such as heatmaps, scroll maps, surveys, and the like give context to why it’s happening.

-Mentioned below are some of the best CRO research tools you can use to collect necessary visitor data to form data-backed hypotheses for your CRO test campaigns.
+Mentioned below are some of the best CRO analyzer and research tools you can use to collect necessary visitor data to form data-backed hypotheses for your CRO test campaigns.

 Google Analytics is one of the best web analytics tools that track website traffic and user activities, such as session duration, pages per session, bounce rate, and more in real-time, across various site pages.
 It also offers additional information such as traffic source(s), visitor location and demographics, page performance, and conversions.
-You can use its premium version, Google Analytics 360, to unlock more in-depth insights.
+It is one of the free CRO tools that has a premium version, Google Analytics 360, to unlock more in-depth insights.

 Cost/month – Free

-VWO Insights is a popular and must-have user behaviour research product for CRO professionals.
-It helps understand customer behaviour through heatmaps, session recordings, on-page surveys, and more.
-The qualitative user behavioural data you get from VWO Insights helps form thorough hypotheses for your CRO roadmap.
+VWO Insights is a popular and must-have user behavior research product for CRO professionals.
+It helps understand customer behavior through heat mapping tools, session recordings, on-page surveys, funnel analytics, and more.
+The qualitative user behavioral data you get from VWO Insights helps form thorough hypotheses for your CRO roadmap.

-Heap Analytics is another qualitative data gathering tool that captures visitor interactions, including clicks, form submits, and transactions and helps identify behaviours and marketing channels that convert the most.
-Heap also has a clean data analytics dashboard that’s quite handy and easy to use.
+Heap Analytics is one of the conversion optimization tools that captures visitor interactions, including clicks, form submits, and transactions, and helps identify behaviors, and marketing channels that convert the most.
+Heap also has a clean data analytics dashboard that’s handy and easy to use.
 When using the tool, you don’t have to create additional ‘events’ to track basic website interactions, as in Google Analytics.

-Cost/month: Three comprehensive plans, including Free, Growth, and Enterprise.
+Cost/month: Four comprehensive plans, including Free, Growth, Pro, and Premium.
 Only custom pricing is available.

-If Google Analytics sheds light on what’s exactly happening on your website, Mixpanel helps you see who did what.
-With visitor behaviour tracking, you also get the advantage of viewing specific insights into which set of website visitors have entered your sales funnel, which ones are bouncing off, and so on.
+If a popular web analytics tool like Google Analytics sheds light on what’s exactly happening on your website, Mixpanel helps you see who did what.
+With visitor behavior tracking, you also get the advantage of viewing specific insights into which set of website visitors have entered your sales funnel, which ones are bouncing off, and so on.

 Mixpanel also offers an additional second data channel to compare numbers against Google, as it’s never a good idea to trust one tool for all analytical data blindly.